 Motif In Film Explained (With Examples)

-A motif is a recurring visual idea that reinforces thematic elements essential to your characters or story to tell the story in a more subtle yet impactful way.
-Using motifs is a great way to hide your thematic ideas by “showing, not telling,” while also giving them more weight by making them a substantial part of the story.
+Motifs are a great way to hide your thematic ideas by “showing, not telling,” while giving them more weight by making them a substantial part of the story.

-Today, we’re going to dive into the above and provide some pretty famous examples from films you might know already, and some you might have never heard of.
+This article explains different motifs in movies and looks at famous examples from films you might know already and some you might have never heard of.

 First – what is a motif?